 The solar project is comprised of 2,160 solar panels and sits on about five acres.
 The power generated is equivalent to offsetting the usage from 125 single-family homes in Vermont.

 Savings for the School

 The St. Johnsbury School is taking a larger portion of the Net Metering Credits than the Town, so the savings the School will realize are approximately $400,000.
-Additionally, a School-owned real estate parcel adjacent to this project was leased to Norwich Solar Technologies for another similarly sized PV project.
+Additionally, a School-owned real estate parcel adjacent to this project was leased to Norwich Solar for another similarly sized PV project.
 That lease brings approximately another $100,000 to the School as well as increased tax revenue to the Town over 25 years.

 This project is a great example of putting unproductive land back into use via a renewable energy project.
 It is built in a former sand pit located behind the Green Mountain Mall in St. Johnsbury.

 Most agree that we need more renewable energy projects to help reduce the damaging effects of climate change, but there is often reluctance to put them in locations that are highly visible or on land that is otherwise productive.
 This project eliminates both of those concerns.